SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - **Target:** Self or 1 creature
 - **Trigger:** The target is force moved.

 **Effect:** You can select a new target of the same size or smaller within distance to be force moved instead.
 Additionally, you can increase the forced move distance by a number of squares equal to your Might score.
-You can use your Primordial Strength benefit to make this forced movement vertical.
+You can use your Primordial Strength benefit to make this [[Forced Movement|forced movement]] vertical.

 **Spend 1 Rage:** You can increase the forced move distance by a number of squares equal to twice your Might score instead.